Lapsang souchong: History

-The lapsang souchong originated in the Wuyi Mountains during the Qing dynasty, although there are earlier examples of smoked teas.
+Lapsang souchong originated in the Wuyi Mountains during the Qing dynasty, although there are earlier examples of smoked teas.
 Purportedly, lapsang souchong was first created in 1646, as civilians in the Wuyi Mountain areas fled from Qing soldiers who were advancing through the area on their Manchu unification campaign against the Southern Ming.
 Before they fled, to avoid spoilage of newly plucked leaves, batches were quickly dried over fire and buried in sacks.
 Afterwards, despite the odour, the tea leaves were shipped and sold to the Dutch traders.
 At the time, the months-long journey from China to Europe necessitated preservation methods and the partial oxidation of this Wuyi tea, an oolong tea graded as bohea or souchong, was better able to preserve its quality.
 The smoky souchong tea sold and the Dutch returned to request more.
 There is an alternative story that soldiers during the Taiping Rebellion (1850–1864) interfered with tea processing by using sacks of freshly picked tea leaves as bedding and delaying the drying which had to be hastened by using heat from pinewood-fuelled fire.

 The trade name later became lapsang souchong from the Fuzhou dialect: La ('pine') Sang ('wood') with souchong meaning 'small sort' referring to the leaves used.
 Prior to the British East Indian Company's adoption of the terms black and green to categorize teas, the tea leaves coming from the Wuyi Mountains area were referred to as bohea, with souchong (小种) referring to a different grade.
 Before lapsang came into use, the term smoky souchong was used to describe this tea leaf.
 Lapsang souchong that is produced in Taiwan is often referred to as tarry lapsang souchong or lapsang souchong crocodile.
 The word souchong would later be integrated into the tea leaf grading system to refer to the fourth and fifth leaves which are the larger, broader leaves.

 The British East India Company included Souchong teas as its common imports to colonial America.
 In the Boston Tea Party, 35 chests of Souchong tea were destroyed.